-The BC Citizens' Assembly has
+The BC Citizens'

 recommended adoption of BC-STV, a voting method "designed to make every vote count" for a

 reflect voters' support for candidates and parties as fairly as possible" in Legislative

 On May 17, 2005, a majority of citizens of British Columbia